madokaiskami/Restar/README.md

   "batch_size_8": {"p50_ms": 268.7, "p95_ms": 312.5}
 }
 ```
+# Model
+The model was trained so far with ~82% accuracy and 0.67 as f1.
+You can visit Aurelianous/restar_v1.0_model to see more info about the model.

+The eval and dev dataset is in Aurelianous/restar_v1.0_eval.
+It is a snapshot freezed.
+In the training process we implement the
+filter to avoid this part being streamed into the train set.

 # Basic evaluation with abstention
 python -m restar.evaluate --config configs/tiny.yaml --text "The vacuum works but the battery is weak."